Man Struck By Train In Hackensack

 A man was struck and killed by a commuter train Wednesday morning in Hackensack.

-The Pascack Valley Line train struck the 66-year-old pedestrian at Essex Street and West Railroad Avenue near the Essex Street train station around 10 a.m., city Detective Capt.
+The Pascack Valley Line train struck the 66-year-old pedestrian at Essex Street and East Railroad Avenue near the Essex Street train station at 9:55 a.m., city Detective Capt.
 Michael Antista said.

 Under what circumstances wasn't immediately clear.